ckeditor/ckeditor4-docs/guides/skin_sdk/compatibility_with_ckeditor_4_5/README.md

 3. Modify `notification.css` file to match your skin's styles.

-To test it you will need to install the [Notification](http://ckeditor.com/addon/notification) plugin, or you can simply [download this package](http://ckeditor.com/builder/download/ee8ec0f757d5c15bbbb154f30151ea7c) that already contains this plugin and [install your skin in it](#!/guide/skin_sdk_setup).
-Then, open in your browser the `samples/index.html` file and call the following code to open few notifications:
+To test it, you will need to install the [Notification](http://ckeditor.com/addon/notification) plugin, or simply [download this package](http://ckeditor.com/builder/download/ee8ec0f757d5c15bbbb154f30151ea7c) which already contains this plugin and [install your skin in it](#!/guide/skin_sdk_setup).
+Then, open the `samples/index.html` file in your browser and call the following code to open few notifications:

 	var editor = CKEDITOR.instances.editor;
 	editor.showNotification( 'Task started!' );